rrbscode/SoftwaresPipelines/2ndGS/ChIP-Seq.md

 #### 1. Convert SRA to FASTQ, extract compressed files, and merge technical replicates.
 (1)  SRA Toolkit: https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/
 (2)  Extract compressed files by using commands `bzip2`, `gunzip`, `unzip`, `tar`, `xz` or `unrar`.
-(3)  Merge single-end FASTQ files by using command `cat`.
+(3)  Merge single-end FASTQ files (two lanes on a flow cell for the same library) by using command `cat`.
+(4)  Merge the same end of paired-end FASTQ files (two lanes) by using command `cat`.
-(4)  Merge the two ends of paired-end FASTQ into one file by using `seqtk mergepe`.   https://github.com/lh3/seqtk
+(5)  Merge the two ends of paired-end FASTQ into one file by using `seqtk mergepe`.   https://github.com/lh3/seqtk

 #### 2. Check quality for FASTQ files